 Step #6.
 Recover:

 After the initial/acute detox phase which can last up to 7 days (it’s usually 3-5), you’ll need to prepare yourself for recovery.
 The technical term for it is PAWS.
 (Post Acute Withdrawal Syndrome).
 The one thing that I emphasize to all of my customers during the recovery phase is PATIENCE.
 I know… you hate hate that word as much as I did so maybe I could substitute the word “perspective” instead?
 Remember, we are all used to the instant gratification of taking opiates, but your detox doesn’t follow those rules.
 Most people turn back to their pills at this point because they get discouraged about not feeling immediately better.
 Don’t do this!
 You’ve come tooooo far and it’s too late to turn back.
-The keys to a successful recovery are all rooted in resolve and patience, but I’ll give you a few tips to make sure that you get through this period without doing something stupid like start taking your pills again:
+The keys to a successful recovery are all rooted in resolve and patience, but I’ll give you a few tips to make sure that you get through this period without doing something stupid like starting to take your pills again:

 2. Keep following the eating and exercise regimen from the Survival Guide.
 In fact, consider eating right and exercising for the rest of your life.
 Evidence suggests that this is good for you and will shorten the recovery period.